 As with many things in the cloud, the problem becomes too complex and things move too quickly to resort to manual efforts.
 What you need to do is implement the appropriate tooling.
 This can come in the form of in-house tools that you create to calculate and monitor an Identity’s effective permissions.
 But this is often a big project and probably outside the scope of what your organization does.
 It can come from using a combination of cloud-native tools as no one tool does everything.
 However, these tools are often at different stages of maturation, have no centralized way to tie things together, and are limited only to the cloud that they were built for.
 This can lead to gaps when one cloud is used and definitely when more than one cloud is used.
 So, what you really need is a solution that focuses on this and can work across multiple public clouds.

 Identity and data access complexity are exploding in your public cloud.
 Tens of thousands of pieces of compute, thousands of roles, and a dizzying array of interdependencies and inheritances.
 First generation security tools miss this as evidenced by so many breaches.
-Sonrai Dig, our enterprise identity and data governance platform, de-risks your cloud by finding these holes, helping you fix them, and preventing those problems from occurring in the first place.
+Sonrai Dig, our enterprise identity and data security platform, de-risks your cloud by finding these holes, helping you fix them, and preventing those problems from occurring in the first place.